STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Real-Time Control Implementation

-We use an Intel Realsense D455 Depth Camera placed at a fixed location in the workspace with a known camera-to-robot transform to obtain depth data in the form of point clouds.
+For our perception setup, we use an Intel Realsense D455 Depth Camera placed at a fixed location in the workspace with a known camera-to-robot transform to obtain depth data in the form of point clouds.
 The raw point cloud is filtered to remove all the points lying inside the robot body to obtain the \textit{scene} point cloud.
 The robot URDF is used to sample points along the robot body to create a \textit{robot} point cloud.
 Both these point clouds are fed as input to SceneCollisionNet~\citep{danielczuk2020object} for computing the collision cost in Eq.~\ref{eq:coll_cost}.
+Since we only consider static scenes for the purposes of this work, the \textit{scene} pointcloud is computed once at the start of the run.
+For dynamic scenes, the pointcloud would need to be processed in real-time.
+We defer this to future work.